Endometriosis

 Fertility problems

-But not all women with endometriosis will have problems and will eventually be able to get pregnant without treatment.
+But not all of those with endometriosis will have problems and will eventually be able to get pregnant without treatment.

 Medication will not improve fertility.
 Surgery to remove patches of endometriosis tissue can sometimes help, but there's no guarantee this will help you get pregnant.